Cerebral Hemispheres 2

 Where is the blood-brain barrier?

 The blood-brain barrier surrounds most of the blood vessels in the brain.
-It is a structure that is formed primarily due to the establishment of tight junctions between endothelial cells (i.e. cells that line the walls of blood vessels).
+It is a structure that is formed primarily due to the establishment of tight junctions between endothelial cells (i.e., cells that line the walls of blood vessels).
 There are also several other cells and proteins contributing to the blood-brain barrier complex; for example, processes called astrocytic end-feet extend from astrocytes to surround blood vessels and provide support to the endothelial cells of the blood-brain barrier.

 What is the blood-brain barrier and what does it do?

 The blood-brain barrier acts as an additional boundary between the circulating blood and the extracellular space of the brain.
 The barrier is highly selective, meaning it only allows certain substances to cross from the bloodstream into the brain.
 This functions to protect the brain from toxins, pathogens, and even circulating neurotransmitters (e.g. glutamate) that can be potentially damaging to neurons if their levels get too high.
-Only water, certain gases (e.g. oxygen), and lipid-soluble substances can easily diffuse across the barrier (other necessary substances like glucose can be actively transported across the blood-brain barrier with some effort).
+Only water, certain gases (e.g., oxygen), and other lipid-soluble substances can easily diffuse across the barrier (necessary substances like glucose can be actively transported across the blood-brain barrier with some effort).

 It is thought that the central component of the functional anatomy of the blood-brain barrier involves tight junctions formed between endothelial cells, the cells that make up the interior surface of the blood vessels in the brain.
 In other blood vessels throughout the body, there are spaces between these endothelial cells; small blood-borne substances can pass through such spaces and into surrounding tissues.
 The endothelial cells that make up the blood-brain barrier, however, are fused tightly together, which restricts passive diffusion across the blood vessel lining.